Dutch hip-hop: Commercial success

-The commercial success of Dutch hip hop is largely made by Brainpower, Yes-R, Ali B, Lange Frans & Baas B and Extince.
-For a large part of the Dutch hip hop community Yes-R, Ali B and Lange Frans & Baas B are sometimes considered fake because they do a lot of work for children TV stations.
-Brainpower and Extince however both enjoy a great respect for bringing up hip hop in their native Dutch.
+The commercial success of Dutch hip-hop is largely made by Brainpower, Yes-R, Ali B, Lange Frans & Baas B, and Extince.
+For a large part of the Dutch hip-hop community Yes-R, Ali B and Lange Frans & Baas B are sometimes considered fake because they do a lot of work for children's TV stations.
+Brainpower and Extince however, both enjoy a great respect for bringing up hip-hop in their native Dutch.
 Other commercial rappers are De Jeugd van Tegenwoordig, and one of the more popular artists in the Netherlands, Partysquad or The Partysquad.
-They are a 2-man group, having had success with hits such as "Stuk" (Broken), and "Dat is Die Shit" (That's the shit), with other popular songs in the background such as "Non Stop" ft.
+They are a 2-man group, having had success with hits such as "Stuk" (Broken), and "Dat is Die Shit" (That's the shit), with other popular songs in the background, such as "Non Stop" ft.
 Brainpower, "We Gaan Los" (we're going crazy {because of highness or drunkenness}) with Kempi, and "Wat Wil Je Doen" (What do you want to do?).

 Dutch oldskool

 The Dutch oldskool exists out of three primary artists, LTH, Osdorp Posse, Extince, Sugacane and Duvelduvel.
-Osdorp Posse make to what they themselves call hardcore rap and use beats that have much in common with N.W.A.
-Their lyrics are about racism, prostitution, police and other social subjects.
+Osdorp Posse make what they call hardcore rap and use beats that have much in common with N.W.A.
+Their lyrics are about racism, prostitution, police, and other social subjects.
 Extince uses very different, more funky kind of beats than Osdorp Posse and uses a completely different rapstyle.
-Duvelduvel is known as a conceptual hip hop group.
+Duvelduvel is known as a conceptual hip-hop group.

 Notable artists

-Notable Dutch hip hop artists, listed by locality include:
+Notable Dutch hip-hop artists, listed by locality, include: